 Why Is Teaching Kids to Tell Time Important?

-Knowing and telling time is an important skill that people use throughout their lives.
-People use the time to get to work, make plans, schedule appointments, traveling places, cooking meals, and much more.
+Knowing and telling time is an essential skill people use throughout their lives.
+People use the time to get to work, make plans, schedule appointments, travel to places, cook meals, and much more.
 When kids learn about time, they discover a foundational skill that will follow them into adulthood.
-When you teach the concept of time, it’s essential that your kids:

-- understand the concept of time
+- Understand the concept of time.

-- know what hours, minutes, and seconds mean
+- Know what hours, minutes, and seconds mean

-- can tell the time on both digital and analog clocks
+- Can tell the time on both digital and analog clocks

 Telling Time Activities by Grade

-It can be a little confusing at times, so introduce time in manageable chunks of learning that have a natural progression.
-For example, after learning time to the nearest hour in kindergarten, kids will be ready to break that down into smaller time chunks in 1st grade by learning the half-hour.
-In second grade, time can be broken down even further, with kids learning time the quarter hour and to the nearest minute.
-Here are some excellent telling time activities that are organized by the grade-level!
+For example, after learning time to the nearest hour in kindergarten, kids will be ready to break that down into smaller time chunks in 1st grade by learning the half-hour (half past).
+In second grade, time can be broken down even further, with kids learning time to the quarter hour (quarter past) and the nearest minute.
+Here are some excellent telling time activities organized by grade level!

 Telling Time Activities for Any Grade Level